learicist/codewars_challenges/README.md

 # codewars_challenges
-Some solutions I had fun with in codewars
+Some solutions I had fun with in codewars.com